wm8s/WM8S_Morse/README.md

 Each turn of the loop() sends one element (a dit-long character mark or space, or an inter-character space).

-See the BH_1CPO project on GitHub for a sketch that uses BHMorse to implement a full-featured CW trainer.
+See the BH_1CPO project on GitHub at https://github.com/wm8s/1CPO for a sketch that uses BHMorse to implement a full-featured CW trainer.

 Also see the 1CPO project at https://hackaday.io/project/11212-1cpo for a hardware implementation that fits in an Altoids Smalls tin.